 Physical therapy students must have sufficient vision to be able to observe classroom lab demonstrations and exercises.
-In the clinical setting, they must be able to observe a patient accurately both at a distance and nearby.
+In the clinical setting, they must be able to observe a patient accurately both at a distance and in close proximity.
 It is essential to have adequate visual capabilities to assess the change of abnormalities of the musculoskeletal or integumentary systems.